 ENGLISH and TOPIC

 This half term we will be asking "Why is Manchester such a cool place to live?"
-We will write useful instructions about the city and some diary entries 'in role'.
-Our class book is 'The boy at the back of the class' by Onjali Rauf.
+We will write a narrative showing all the skills we have developed over the year.
+Our class book continues to be 'The boy at the back of the class' by Onjali Rauf.
 This thought provoking, empathetic narrative will help to develop a range of English skills and link to our Manchester topic.
-It is also great for learning how to be welcoming to others; we have had several new pupils in our class, just like the boy in the story.
+It is also great for learning how to be welcoming to others.

 Guided Reading: Each week, pupils will use a variety of text types designed to expose them to a rich array of vocabulary and structural techniques to develop comprehension skills.
 In some sessions they will work in an adult led group.
 Teaching methods have been adapted due to considerations for social distancing, and will be kept under review.